ColeyG/coles_content_management_system/README.md

 # logincms
-This is a php/mysql secure login for an indev content management service that will be custom.
+This is a php/mysql content management system that is reusable and flexible.
+For older versions see the releases tab.